sunilabrahamindia/sunilabraham/tsap/vscode.md

 3. Review the visual diff
 4. Confirm no accidental edits exist

-VS Code highlights:

-- additions in green
-- deletions in red
-- modified lines visually
+VS Code highlights additions in green, deletions in red, and modified lines visually.

-This review step becomes especially important during:
+This review step becomes especially important during batch edits, metadata cleanup, accessibility fixes, CSS modifications, and template changes.

-- batch edits
-- metadata cleanup
-- accessibility fixes
-- CSS modifications
-- template changes

 ## Git Workflow

+{% include notice.html message="Before starting a new local editing session in VS Code, it is usually a good idea to run <code>git pull</code> to download the latest changes from GitHub.
+This becomes especially important once browser editing and local editing are used together." %}

 One important difference between browser editing and VS Code editing is that VS Code exposes the underlying Git workflow directly.